FlavScents AInsights Entry: Acetaldehyde Dibutyl Acetal (CAS: 871-22-7)

 - European Union: Not specifically listed under Reg.
 (EC) No 1334/2008; usage should align with general flavoring regulations.

-- Latin America: No specific data; adherence to MERCOSUR and local regulations is recommended.
+- Latin America: No specific data available; adherence to MERCOSUR and local regulations is recommended.

 Citation hooks: FEMA; EFSA; national authority publications